launchfort/etl/docs/TRANSFORM.md

 # Transform

-Transformers are responsible for transforming JSON streams to new JSON streams (i.e. `Transform`) or to a binary or text stream.
+Transformers are responsible for transforming JSON object streams to new streams (i.e. `Transform`).

 At the command line you can specify one of the built-in transforms or specify a custom transform as a path to a Nodejs module (i.e. `./my-module.js`).